Periodic points and topological restriction homology: Spectra over fibrations over

 \begin{proof} This is essentially a generalization of the proof of \cite[12.8]{s:framed}: the product $\otimes$ in $F^*\mc A$ is defined as a pullback of the product $\boxtimes$ in $\mc A$ along the canonical map

 The proof that this preserves cocartesian arrows reduces to the Beck-Chevalley condition in the statement of the lemma, and the proof that it preserves cartesian arrows is easier.
-The symmetric monoidal structure on $\otimes$ and on the pullback of a functor $\mc A \to \mc B$ proceeds by lifting the same structure on $\boxtimes$ using the universal property of cartesian arrows.
-A more explicit treatment will appear in \cite{spectra_notes}. \end{proof}
+We produce the rest of the symmetric monoidal structure for $\otimes$ by lifting the same structure from $\boxtimes$, using the universal property of cartesian arrows.
+A more explicit treatment appears in \cite{spectra_notes}. \end{proof}

 \begin{example} The functor $\bS_B \to \bS$ satisfies the statement of the lemma because for any two maps $A \to A'$ and $E \to E'$ of fibrations over $B$, the following square is homotopy pullback.

 \begin{itemize} \item Pulling back $\ho\mc U$ along $\bS_B \to \bS$ gives an smbf $\ho\mc U_{(B)}$ whose objects are pairs of maps $X \to A \to B$ where $A \to B$ is a fibration, and morphisms are maps over $B$.
 The product with $Y \to A' \to B$ is the fiber product $X \times_B Y \to A \times_B A' \to B$. \item Pulling back $\ho\mc S$ along $\bS_B \to \bS$ gives an smbf $\ho\mc S_{(B)}$ whose objects are pairs of a fibrations $A \to B$ and a spectrum $X$ over $A$.
 Morphisms are a map $A \to A'$ over $B$ and a map of spectra $X \to Y$ over $A \to A'$.
 The pullback and pushforward are defined as in $\ho\mc S$, and the smash product is the relative external smash product, given by pulling back $X \barsmash^\bL Y$ from $A \times A'$ to the fiber product $A \times_B A'$. \item Both of these generalize to $G$-spaces and $G$-spectra, giving $\ho G\mc U_{(B)}$ and $\ho G\mc S_{(B)}$.
 We always assume that $A \to B$ is a Hurewicz fibration whose path-lifting function is $G$-equivariant. \end{itemize} \end{example}